Dallas Employee Benefits Attorneys Defending Your Rights

 Reach Out to Us

 To learn more about our employee benefits law practice or to schedule an appointment to discuss matters in confidence with an employee benefits lawyer at our Dallas office, contact us.
-We offer a free 15-minute consultation with a Kilgore & Kilgore attorney to help you understand your situation from a legal perspective and whether or how to proceed with an action.
+We offer a free review of the circumstances of your case.